b09/javascript_notes/week_13/day_2/full_stack_post_lab_birds/lab_full_stack_post_birds_start/README.md

-# Games Hub
+# Bird Sightings

-Games Hub is a full stack JavaScript application with an Express server and MongoDB database.
+Bird Sightings is a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started